sockenklaus/XmlStats/README.md

 ### Game side

-At this time of the development you are only able to reload the plugin without reloading the whole server:
+At this time of the development an Op is able to reload the plugin without reloading the whole server:

 	/xmlstats reload